RillingDev/rilling.dev/source/_posts/javascript-building-and-bundling-modules.md

 ## ES Modules

 [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) are an [ECMAScript standard](https://tc39.es/ecma262/#sec-modules).
-It is the youngest of module types listed here.
+It is the youngest of the module types listed here.
 It is natively [supported by modern browsers](https://developer.mozilla.org/en/docs/web/JavaScript/reference/statements/import#Browser_compatibility) (which excludes Internet Explorer).
 Note however that it is common to use [bundling tools](/blog/javascript-building-and-bundling-bundling-tools/) instead of directly using the modules in the browser to improve performance by reducing the total amount and size of files.
 [Node.js also supports ES Modules](https://nodejs.org/api/esm.html) natively with some restrictions such as forcing file extensions to be specified when importing modules.
-Use ES modules instead of the other types listed in this article whenever you can, as they are part of the official specification and the most future proof.
+Use ES modules instead of the other types listed in this article whenever you can, as they are part of the official specification and the most future-proof.

 ES Module Syntax Example: